 Liz prefers to take photos of the small details within nature.
 Her photos are usually minimalistic, and often black and white.

 Liz is also a writer and poet, and her work has appeared in various publications.
-To see more of Liz's writings, go to Substack
+For details of where her work has appeared or to see examples of her work, go to the Creative Communication Portfolio page.